ADIM 1Choose the correct option

 ADIM 2Add phrases you like to Favourites

-Don't use the definite article before the names of colours when used as nouns
+Never use the definite article before the names of languages.

-Don't use the definite article with proper nouns.
+Don't use the definite article with proper nouns in the possessive case.

 Don't use any article with material nouns, if used in a general sense.